Birmingham Medical Malpractice Attorney

 Why Choose Farris, Riley & Pitt, LLP?

-Mr. Farris and Mr. Riley have obtained several multimillion-dollar verdicts and settlements.
-The attorneys of Farris, Riley & Pitt, LLP have over 100 years of combined legal experience.
+Mr. Farris and Mr. Riley have secured several multimillion-dollar verdicts and settlements.
+The Birmingham medical malpractice attorneys of Farris, Riley & Pitt, LLP have over 100 years of combined legal experience, emphasizing their expertise in handling various types of medical malpractice cases in Birmingham.

-Kirby Farris and Ken Riley are members of the Alabama Bar Association, Birmingham Bar Association, and American Bar Association.
-They are both admitted to the United States District Court for the Southern District of Alabama, United States District Court for the Northern District of Alabama, and United States District Court for the Middle District of Alabama, as well as the Alabama Supreme Court.
+Kirby Farris and Ken Riley are active members of the Alabama Bar Association, Birmingham Bar Association, and American Bar Association.
+They hold admissions to practice law in the United States District Court for the Southern District of Alabama, United States District Court for the Northern District of Alabama, and United States District Court for the Middle District of Alabama, in addition to the Alabama Supreme Court.

-We work closely with all of our clients so you will always be fully updated on the status of your case.
-Our firm will diligently pursue a fair and full settlement, but we will not be afraid to file a lawsuit when an insurer refuses to provide adequate compensation.
+We closely collaborate with all our clients to ensure we consistently update you on the status of your case.
+Our firm will actively pursue a fair settlement but won’t hesitate to litigate if the insurer doesn’t provide equitable compensation.

 Farris, Riley & Pitt, LLP handles many different kinds of medical malpractice cases.
-If you have suffered serious injuries or your loved one was killed because of medical malpractice in Birmingham or a surrounding area of Jefferson County, contact us at (205) 324-1212 to have our lawyers provide a complete evaluation of your case during a free consultation.
+If you have suffered serious injuries or your loved one was killed because of medical malpractice in Birmingham or a surrounding area of Jefferson County, contact our team at (205) 324-1212 to have our medical malpractice lawyers provide a complete evaluation of your case during a free consultation.

 Cases We Handle